By Erica Patino

 5 Things Your Middle-Schooler With Dysgraphia Can Say to Self-Advocate

 5 Things Your Grade-Schooler With Dysgraphia Can Say to Self-Advocate

 Can I Ask to Have Self-Advocacy Goals Included in My Child’s IEP?

-5 Things Your Middle-Schooler With Dyslexia Can Say to Self-Advocate
+5 Things Your Grade-Schooler With Dyslexia Can Say to Self-Advocate

 Sign up for weekly emails with helpful resources for you and your family.